 - Minimizing claim denials and lost charges related to Medicare procedures performed without Advance Beneficiary Notice by way of alerts that prompt providers to obtain ABN

 Summary: Nursing home software will improve the efficiency and quality of care of your LTC facility.
-When selecting an EHR, make sure that it has the necessary features that will help you comply with federal regulations.
+When selecting a nursing home software, make sure that it has the necessary features that will help you comply with federal regulations.
 You should then research the added features that could set you apart in the industry.
 Of course, not all EHRs are cost-effective for everyone.
-The EHR you select and the features you select should be based on your facility’s size, needs, and objectives.
+The long term care EHR you select and the features you select should be based on your facility’s size, needs, and objectives.

 - 4 Simple Steps to Improving Occupancy Rates in Long Term Care - September 14, 2021

 - What is an Electronic Health Record (EHR), and How Does One Implement It Successfully? - August 20, 2021